ipfs/kubo/docs/config.md

 ## `Bootstrap`

-Bootstrap is an array of multiaddrs of trusted nodes to connect to in order to initiate a connection to the network.
+Bootstrap is an array of multiaddrs of trusted nodes to which the daemon will initially connect to.
+Bootstrap nodes will provide multiaddresses of other peers of the network.

 Default: The ipfs.io bootstrap nodes